5ifar/Svviggy/README.md

 # <img src="https://logolook.net/wp-content/uploads/2023/04/Swiggy-Emblem.png" width="7%" height="7%"> Svviggy
 This repository serves as my documentation for the Swiggy Clone Mock SQL Database Project.

-It showcases my competancy to tackle various SQL challenges and demonstrates my proficiency in SQL query writing and problem-solving skills.
+It showcases my competency to tackle various SQL challenges and demonstrates my proficiency in writing SQL queries and my problem-solving skills.

 The Svvigy Project Schema & Case Study Queries have been executed using PostgreSQL v15 on pgAdmin 4 GUI.